matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2022/_index.md

 I cannot guarantee that this guide will work in your environment, and I cannot take responsibility if this guide causes any potential issues in your environment.
 If you or anyone else has attempted to create a Certificate Authority in the past, you should check your Active Directory setup to see if you have any failed Certificate Authorities in there already.
 You should remove these first before starting this guide.

 I cannot guarantee that there are no errors in this guide as well.
 I have implemented this exact same setup at multiple organizations without any major issues, but odd issues can always arise in a Windows Server infrastructure.
-So be prepared to have to “Google” your way out a few error messages in this guide.
+So be prepared to have to "Google" your way out a few error messages in this guide.

 As with everything else, you should build this out in a lab at least once prior to attempting this on a production environment.
-You should not attempt to implement this guide for your organization if you don’t have a good understanding of how a Certificate Authority and PKI works.
+You should not attempt to implement this guide for your organization if you don't have a good understanding of how a Certificate Authority and PKI works.